agorapulse/micronaut-udemy/README.md

 ## Micronaut Udemy Demo App

-This is the Groovy-based version of Udemy demo app of the [Micronaut Udemy course](https://www.udemy.com/course/learn-micronaut/).
+This is the Groovy-based version of Udemy demo apps created during the [Micronaut Udemy course](https://www.udemy.com/course/learn-micronaut/).

-The original Java-based version can be found [here](https://github.com/danielprinz/micronaut-udemy)
+The original Java-based versions can be found [here](https://github.com/danielprinz/micronaut-udemy)

 ### mn-stock-brocker